mlangc/mlangc.github.io/docs/_posts/2025-11-21-scheduled-executor-stress.markdown

 ```java
 scheduler.schedule(() -> worker.execute(this::blockingAction), 1, TimeUnit.SECONDS);
 ```
 where `worker` could potentially employ virtual threads.
-However, note that without additional locking, this pattern might result in tasks from the same period schedule being executed in parallel.
+However, note that without additional locking, this pattern might result in tasks from the same periodic schedule being executed in parallel.